 ATEME is a global solution provider in advanced video compression for the broadcast and telecom industries.
 Headquartered in Bièvres near Paris, France ATEME operates worldwide through its distribution network and support offices.

-Thanks to a pioneering commitment to standards and two decades of continued research investment, ATEME offers today the most advanced implementations of the MPEG-2 and MPEG-4 AVC/H.264 codecs.
+Thanks to a pioneering commitment to standards and two decades of continued research investment, ATEME offers today the most advanced implementations of the MPEG-2, MPEG-4 AVC/H.264 and HEVC/H/265 codecs.
 These home grown algorithms are the pride of the company and the heart of our products and solutions.

-ATEME primarily targets bandwidth sensitive applications where its unrivalled compression efficiency delivers an increased Quality of Experience for the end, while reducing our customers operating costs.
+ATEME primarily targets bandwidth sensitive applications where its unrivalled compression efficiency delivers an increased Quality of Experience for the audience, while reducing our customers operating costs.

 ATEME encoding solutions are deployed widely in broadcast contribution links over satellite or fiber networks, in video distribution to the home, and in multi-screen delivery of live channels and VOD, also known as Over-The-Top video.
-The company addresses compression applications ranging from 3D and Ultra High Definition transmissions to web and mobile streaming.
+The company addresses compression applications ranging from Ultra High Definition TV and 3D to web and mobile streaming.
 When cost effective video quality matters, the choice is ATEME.

 ATEME [pronounce ‘a-‘ as in ah and ‘-tem’, ignore the final ‘e’] originally stands for “Assistance Technique et Etudes de Materiels Electroniques”, or Technical Assistance and Design of Electronic Equipment in English.
 Founded in 1991 in Bièvres, near Paris, by Dominique Edelin and Michel Artières, the company started as a design house with a dozen employees.
 Today, ATEME employs over a hundred employees and is a worldwide leader in the MPEG-4 AVC/H.264 video compression market.